 Heavyweight papers, such as 100 lbs or higher, offer more substantial support and can withstand multiple layers of charcoal, erasing, and blending without buckling or tearing.
 This is crucial for artists working with charcoal on canvas, as it requires a more robust backing.
 A lighter sheet of paper, like pencil drawing paper, may be more suitable for preliminary sketches or studies, especially when considering beginner charcoal drawing ideas.

-Thicker papers tend to have a sturdier feel and can handle heavier applications of charcoal, essential for those experimenting with white charcoal drawings or charcoal sketching.
+Moreover, thicker papers tend to have a sturdier feel and can handle heavier applications of charcoal, essential for those experimenting with white charcoal drawings or charcoal sketching.
 Meanwhile, thinner papers offer more translucency and are often preferred for techniques like tracing or transferring finished drawings, a common practice in charcoal drawing materials usage.

 The quality of the paper you use will have a significant impact on the output of your charcoal drawings.
 You can discover the perfect paper for drawing with charcoal by tailoring the surface to your preferences in terms of texture, weight, and color.
 Remember to use high-quality paper, experiment with various techniques, and consider the specific requirements of your charcoal art.